 Anneau Du Rhin

-The circuit is located in the Elsace and has four different layouts.
-The competition 3km layout which we use combines a very technical first sector with a very fast and sweeping middle and last sector, providing lots of entertainment.
+The circuit is located in Alsace and has four different layouts.
+The competition 3km layout which is used predominantly combines a very technical first sector with a very fast and sweeping middle and last sector, providing lots of entertainment.

 On track it's a bit mixed.
-The different layouts provide safe runoff area's in some crucial points in all the sectors, which allow you to re-join safely.
+The different layouts provide safe runoff areas in some crucial points across the sectors, which allow you to re-join safely.
 On the other hand there are walls near to the track which are only separated by mere yards of grass.
 Gravel traps are in place only in the high speed turns, but in some places they won't stop you from hitting the wall.